A review of “The 4-Hour Workweek: Escape the 9-5, Live Anywhere And Join the New Rich“ by Tim Ferriss.

 Two great considerations to keep in mind are:

-Ultimately what you do is infinitely more important than how you doing.
+Ultimately what you do is infinitely more important than how you do it.

 In order to stay on track with being effective, Ferriss recommends putting a Post-it on your computer screen or setting an Outlook reminder to alert you at least three times a day every day with the question: